openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/conditional_compilation_deployment.md

 .. tip::

-    The recommended scenario for conditional complication is static build of OpenVINO, in this case you can add ``-DBUILD_SHARED_LIBS=ON`` to get optimal binary size benefit.
+    The recommended scenario for conditional complication is static build of OpenVINO, in this case you can add ``-DBUILD_SHARED_LIBS=OFF`` to enable static build to get optimal binary size benefit.

 Conditional compilation for different ISAs
 ##########################################

-It is almost the same steps with for different models except to collect different statistics on different ISA.
+It is almost the same steps with the build for different models except for collecting different statistics data on different ``ISAs``.
-Run the target application under the ITT collector for code usage analysis on each ISAs:
+Run the target application under the ITT collector for code usage analysis on each ``ISAs``:

     .. code-block:: sh

         python thirdparty/itt_collector/runtool/sea_runtool.py --bindir ${OPENVINO_LIBRARY_DIR} -o ${MY_MODEL_RESULT} ! ./benchmark_app -niter 1 -nireq 1 -m ${MY_MODEL}.xml

-Put all csv files together to stages 2 to generate resulting OpenVINO binaries:
+Put all csv files together for ``stage 2`` to generate resulting OpenVINO binaries:

     .. code-block:: sh